 - How many Customer Support representative are dedicated to my Workflow automation solution?

 - Do you have follow the sun support?

 - What is your customer satisfaction rating?
 (CXI of 85 is considered world class)

 Obviously there are many more questions you should ask of your vendor, which I would highly encourage.
-As you start to investigate which workflow engine vendor you wish to align with, I would recommend adding BMC Control-M to your list.
+As you start to investigate which workflow engine vendor you wish to align with, I would recommend adding Control-M to your list.